Potato production in China: History

+The potato was introduced to China from the New World during the late Ming dynasty, but only started being promoted as a staple food during the 20th century.

 Potato production in China had already been on the rise in the 1960s and early 1970s, following the Great Chinese Famine.
 A dramatic surge in the production of potatoes in 1993 against a slump in European output propelled China to the forefront of the international potato production scene.
 The tremendous surge of potato production during the 1990s has been credited to technological advancements.
 21st-century production of potatoes in China has fallen considerably though, largely due to growth sites becoming less suitable and hence diminishing the sustainability of potato cultivation, alongside the increasing prioritisation of other crops and produce over potatoes.
 Efforts from 2004 onwards started to focus on the organic production of potatoes; the first organic potato enterprise originated in Heilongjiang, while Wuchuan County, which has good water, weather and a culture of using organic fertilisers, is the largest of all the organic potato producers in China.

 In a speech in 2015, China's vice minister of agriculture Yu Xinrong said "Hunger breeds discontentment. … The development of the potato industry and the consumption of potatoes as a staple food is an important step in China’s agricultural development".
+Since 2015 government policy promotes the use of the potato as a staple food, using potato flour as a substitute for wheat flour and promoting the use of potato in traditional dishes.